ScandEval/ScandEval/README.md

 Here `X_train` and `X_test` will be lists containing the relevant texts, and `y_train` and `y_test` will be lists containing the associated labels.

+See the [documentation](https://scandeval.readthedocs.io/en/latest/) for a list of all the datasets that can be loaded.

 ## Documentation